TobitoFatitoRE/ArchangelUnCloaker/README.md

   Still doesn't work?
 The file you are trying to deobfuscate has been renamed find the exact assembly name that it had before it was renamed.

+ ## How does it work
+It works by invoking boot method on dll (with harmony attached), then getting the value of the fields and using DynamicMethodBodyReader.